There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Written by George Gershwin, for Porgy & Bess (his first attempt at an opera) it reveals a softer, bluesier side to his compositional style.

-The piece deliberately evokes African American spirituals and folk and is sung as a lullaby by the character Clara to her baby, reappearing a number of times throughout Porgy and Bess.
+The piece deliberately evokes African American spirituals and folk music and is sung as a lullaby by the character Clara to her baby, reappearing a number of times throughout Porgy and Bess.

-Despite its sunny title and opening lyrics that state that “the livin’ is easy“, the is in a minor key and has a rather melancholic feel, in keeping with the themes of poverty and oppression in the opera.
+Despite its sunny title and opening lyrics that state that “the livin’ is easy“, the song is in a minor key and has a rather melancholic feel, in keeping with the themes of poverty and oppression in the opera.

-Sadly, Gershwin did not live to see the success of “Summertime”: he died of a brain tumour in 1937, aged just 38.
+Sadly, Gershwin did not live to see the success of Summertime as he died of a brain tumour in 1937, aged just 38.

 Modern version: Joshua Redman